Tyrant: Retaining

 Lengthy recommendations of methods were made to tyrants by Aristotle (in Politics for example) and Niccolò Machiavelli (in The Prince).
 These are, in general, force and fraud.
-They include hiring bodyguards, stirring up wars to smother dissent, purges, assassinations, and unwarranted searches and seizures.
+They include hiring bodyguards, stirring up wars to keep the people busy and dependent, purges, assassinations, and unwarranted searches and seizures.
 Aristotle suggested an alternative means of retaining power – ruling justly.

-The methods of tyrants to retain power include placating world opinion by staging rigged elections, using or threatening to use violence, and seeking popular support by appeals to patriotism and claims that conditions have improved.
+The methods of tyrants to retain power include placating world opinion by staging rigged elections, using or threatening to use violence, seeking popular support by appeals to patriotism, and claiming that conditions have improved.